opencypher/cypherdb/src/content/docs/cypher/query-clauses/match.md

 └─────────┴──────────────┘
 ```

 Our filter grammar is similar to that used by [Memgraph](https://memgraph.com/docs/memgraph/reference-guide/built-in-graph-algorithms).
 For example, in Cypher list comprehensions.
 The first variable represents intermediate relationships and the second one represents intermediate nodes.
-Currently Kuzu only supports predicates that can be evaluated just on node (`n.age > 45`) or just on relationship (`r.since < 2022`) or conjunctive of such predicates (`n.age > 45 AND r.since < 2022`).
+Currently CypherDB only supports predicates that can be evaluated just on node (`n.age > 45`) or just on relationship (`r.since < 2022`) or conjunctive of such predicates (`n.age > 45 AND r.since < 2022`).
 Complex predicates that involves both node and relationship (`n.age > 45 OR r.since < 2022`) is not supported.

 ### Project properties of intermediate nodes/relationships
 You can project a subset of properties for the intermediate nodes and relationships that bind within a recursive
 relationship.
 You can define the projection list of intermediate nodes and relationships within two curly brackets `{}` `{}` at
 the end of the recursive relationship.
 The first `{}` is used for projecting relationship properties and the second `{}` for
 node properties.
-Currently, Kuzu only supports directly projecting properties and not of expressions using
+Currently, CypherDB only supports directly projecting properties and not of expressions using
 the properties.
 Projecting properties of intermediate nodes and relationships can improve both performance and memory footprint.

 Below is an example that projects only the `since` property of the intermediate relationship and the `name` property of the